software-mansion/react-native-gesture-handler/docs/docs/gesture-handlers/create-native-wrapper.md

 ---

 :::warning
-The old API will be removed in Gesture Handler 4.
+The old API will be removed in the future version of Gesture Handler.
 Please migrate to [gestures API](/docs/gestures/gesture) instead.
 Check out [RNGH 2.0 section in Introduction](/docs/#rngh-20) for more information.
 :::

 Creates provided component with NativeViewGestureHandler, allowing it to be part of RNGH's